Particular/docs.particular.net/nservicebus/upgrades/encryption-key-identifiers.md

 ## Upgrade Steps

-To deploy this fix throughout your system, you must first upgrade your endpoints with the latest versions of NServiceBus, then update endpoint configurations.
-Optionally, you may also want to generate new encryption keys.
+To deploy this fix throughout a system, first upgrade endpoints with the latest versions of NServiceBus, then update endpoint configurations.
+Optionally, also want to generate new encryption keys.

 ### Upgrade endpoints

 All endpoints using encryption need to be upgraded to the latest patch release.

-- Version 3.x.x requires at least v3.3.17
+ * Version 3.x.x requires at least v3.3.17
-- Version 4.x.x requires at least v4.7.8
+ * Version 4.x.x requires at least v4.7.8
-- Version 5.x.x requires at least v5.0.7, v5.1.5 or v5.2.9
+ * Version 5.x.x requires at least v5.0.7, v5.1.5 or v5.2.9

-For example, if currently using NServiceBus 4.7.x, you must update to the latest patch release 4.7.8.
+For example, if currently using NServiceBus 4.7.x, an update to the latest patch release 4.7.8 is required.

 ## Compatibility